gnikyt/gnikyt.github.io/posts/2025-07-15-shopify-value-objects-go.md

 * Enable equality checks between objects
 * Allow for marshalling and unmarshalling

+## Implementation

-To start off, I created an interface for the objects and a list of available types:
+To start off, I created an interface for the objects and a list of available types

 ```go
 package gid